-Independence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Independence isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Independence are a mix of both white- and blue-collar jobs.
 Overall, Independence is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Independence who work in office and administrative support (18.45%), sales jobs (10.31%), and management occupations (7.08%).

 In terms of college education, Independence is nearly on par with the US average for all cities of 21.84%: 17.96% of adults 25 and older in Independence have a bachelor's degree or advanced degree.

 The per capita income in Independence in 2010 was $23,454, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $93,816 for a family of four.
 However, Independence contains both very wealthy and poor people as well.

 Independence is a very ethnically-diverse city.
 The people who call Independence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Independence residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Independence include Irish, English, Italian, and French .

 The most common language spoken in Independence is English.
 Other important languages spoken here include Spanish and Pacific Island languages.